 VS64 - The C64 Development EnvironmentVS64 is an open-source extension for Visual Studio Code.
 The VS64 extension makes it easy to build, debug, inspect and run C64 assembly code from Visual Studio Code.
-It provides in-depth editing support for the ACME assembler syntax, an integrated project and build system and support for the Visual Studio Code task and launch system.
+It provides deep integration for the ACME assembler and the CC65 and LLVM-MOS compilers, an integrated project and build system, a resource compiler, and support for the Visual Studio Code task and launch system.

 Features